 As for Twilio rebilling, it’s optional.
-However, it would be a shame not to take advantage of the possibility to bill your clients for using Twilio for two-way messaging.
+However, it would be a shame not to take advantage of the possibility of billing your clients for using Twilio for two-way messaging.

 Another thing you should know about Twilio is that, if you prefer, there’s a possibility to use SaaS mode only for Twilio rebilling without creating custom pricing plans or using the default ones (we’ll talk about these very soon).

-When it comes to client features, the webchat widget, also known as the HighLevel Live Chat widget, can come in very handy in the lead generation context.
-This widget can be installed on clients’ websites to allow communication between your clients and their audiences.
+One really great feature is the webchat widget, also known as the HighLevel Live Chat widget, which can come in very handy in the lead generation context.
+It can be installed on clients’ websites to allow communication between your clients and their audiences.

-What’s special about the web chat widget is that it allows two-way SMS chat and thus enables continued communication even when users leave the website.
+What’s special about it is that it allows two-way SMS chat and thus enables continued communication even when users leave the website.

 We’ve all had the unfortunate experience of having to wait for long periods to receive a reply from customer support, being practically forced to keep the site and the chat open the whole time.
 HighLevel helps your clients and their potential clients get rid of this impractical way of communication, thus increasing the probability for site visitors to turn into leads.